dscape/rewrite/README.md

 ## Sample Application

 Not yet.
 Include redirect-to because it can't be proven without an extra file.
+Include errors.xqy as well!

 ## Supported Functionality